strimzi/strimzi.github.io/_posts/2019-04-24-accessing-kafka-part-2.md

 # Node ports

 A `NodePort` is a special type of [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).
-When such a service is created, Kubernetes will allocated a port on all nodes of the Kubernetes cluster and will make sure that all traffic to this port is routed to the service and eventually to the pods behind this service.
+When such a service is created, Kubernetes will allocate a port on all nodes of the Kubernetes cluster and will make sure that all traffic to this port is routed to the service and eventually to the pods behind this service.

 The routing of the traffic is done by the kube-proxy Kubernetes component.
 It doesn't matter which node your pod is running on.